1a7r0ch3/parallel-cut-pursuit/README.md

 Generic C++ classes for implementing cut-pursuit algorithms.
 Specialization to convex problems involving **graph total variation**, and nonconvex problems involving **contour length**, as explained in our articles [(Landrieu and Obozinski, 2016; Raguet and Landrieu, 2018)](#references).
-Parallel implementation with OpenMP API.
+Parallel implementation with OpenMP.
-MEX interfaces with GNU Octave or Matlab.
+MEX interfaces for GNU Octave or Matlab.
 Extension modules for Python.

 ### Table of Content